Shipwreck: Loss, salvage, and demolition

 After the loss, the vessel's owners may attempt to salvage valuable parts of the ship and its cargo.
 This operation can cause further damage.

 Shipwrecks in shallow water near busy shipping lanes are often demolished or removed to reduce the danger to other vessels.
 On charts, some wreck symbols have a line under the symbol with a depth mark, which indicates the water depth above the wreck.

 Depth, tide and weather

 On the seabed, wrecks are slowly broken up by the forces of wave action caused by the weather and currents caused by tides.
 More highly oxygenated water promotes corrosion, which reduces the strength of ferrous structural materials of the ship.
 Deeper wrecks may be protected by less exposure to water movement and by lower levels of oxygen in water.

 Temperature

-Extreme cold (such as in a glacial-fed lake, Arctic waters, the Great Lakes, etc.) slows the degradation of ship materials.
+Extreme cold (such as in a glacial-fed lake, Arctic waters, the Great Lakes, etc.) slows the degradation of ship materials, such as in the case of the SS Edmund Fitzgerald.
 Decay, corrosion and marine encrustation are inhibited in cold waters.